TedHusted/awake/awake.md/awake.md

 Joanna leans back and smiles weakly in return, and says out loud, “Together.”

-She glances over at the family portrait on the wall, her gaze lingering on their oldest offspring’s bright, curious eyes.
+She glances over at the family portrait on the wall.
+Her gaze lingers on their oldest offspring’s bright, curious eyes.
 Her heart still feels heavy, but beneath the weight, there was a glimmer of cautious optimism.

 	###